b2evolution/jared_skin/README.md

 # "Jared" skin for b2evolution CMS.

-"Jared" is equipped with a set of predefined <a href="https://www.w3schools.com/css/css_syntax.asp" target="_blank">CSS classes</a>, that can be used to change content layout througout the skin.
+"Jared" is equipped with a set of predefined CSS classes, that can be used to change content layout througout the skin.

 #### Menu links class